Will-Smith11/sks/README.md

 This is a simple cli that acts as a basic package manager to avoid this issue

+# NOTE
+This currently only works for Foundry repos.
+The way we store modules is still very inefficent and we don't do versioning. use at own risk

 # Installation
 Clone the repo then run our install script
 ```bash